-Selina has studied Geoecology at the Karlsruhe Institute of Technology.
+Selina studied Geoecology at the Karlsruhe Institute of Technology.
 Her research addresses environmental challenges through the application of remote sensing techniques.
 In her PhD she studies the impacts of recent summer droughts on European forests.
 She applies remote sensing and machine learning approaches to detect the environmental drivers of diffuse tree mortality.

 Andreas Gast - Engineer |

-Andreas has studied Environmental Engineering in Augsburg.
+Andreas studied Environmental Engineering in Augsburg.
 He is responsible for all technical issues around the high-tech greenhouse facility including measurement automation.
 He has strong expertise in designing and building environmentally controlled plant chambers for automatic gas exchange measurements.

 Anna Sontheim - Technician |

-Anna has studied Chemistry at the University of Heidelberg.
+Anna studied Chemistry at the University of Heidelberg.
 She is responsible for the laboratory and has profound expertise in chemical analytics.
-She further supports experimental work on regeneration capacities of tree seedlings following forest fires.
+She further supports experimental work in the greenhouse and plant cultivation.

 |Dr. Ines Bamberger||Postdoc – now at BayCEER|